helenhxtam/an-interdisciplinary-case-study/README.md

 Notions involved are from Calculus 1, as well as Physics classes such as Waves and Optics, and Mechanics.

 ## Controls
 A top menu allows the user to choose which domain they wish to see a simulation of.
-After selection, 4 different views are displayed in each their own pane:
+After selection, 4 different views are displayed in separate panes:
 - one for the basic playback controls;
 - one for a graph illustrating the relationship between 2 variables involved;
 - one for the animation of the study;